Inseok Song, Associate Professor of Astronomy

 I am working toward the answer to these questions via my various research projects.
-More specifically, I am interested in direct imaging detection of extra-solar planets, origins of Solar System, and young stars in the solar neighborhood.
+More specifically, I am interested in young stars in the solar neighborhood, origin and evolution of Solar Systemdirect, and detection of extra-solar planets.

 For more details on my research projects, please see my homepage.

 - Jinhee Lee & Inseok Song, "Bayesian assessment of moving group membership: importance of models and prior knowledge", 2018, MNRAS, 475, 2955